bakame-php/period-visualizer/README.md

  last                            [----------------------------------------------------)
 ~~~

-The `Console::display` methods expects a `Tuple` object as its unique argument where:
+The `Console::display` methods expects a `Dataset` object as its unique argument where:

 The `Console` class can be customized by providing a `ConsoleConfig` which defines the console settings.